When Ashton Paul was looking for a larger home to settle down, he turned to his parents for help.

 Many parents today believe the only way their kids will own a home is if they buy it for them, or at least co-own the property.
 For most parents, the goal is to purchase the property and then have the children cover the costs – everything from insurance and taxes to repairs.

-Monique Johnson, a Toronto-based realtor with Keller Williams Portfolio Realty Brokerage, has seen a significant increase in the number of parents buying homes for their children.
+Monique Brunner, a Toronto-based realtor with Keller Williams Portfolio Realty Brokerage, has seen a significant increase in the number of parents buying homes for their children.
 In most cases, the child can’t raise enough money upfront, especially in expensive cities such as Toronto and Vancouver.

-But before considering buying their adult kids a home, Ms. Johnson says parents need to trust the children have the budgeting skills and income to handle the costs.
+But before considering buying their adult kids a home, Ms. Brunner says parents need to trust the children have the budgeting skills and income to handle the costs.
 Adult children should also be involved in the buying process, from start to finish, to understand the asset.
 That includes everything from choosing what kind of property they want and can sustain financially, and in what area.

-“It’s a big problem if a child doesn’t want a certain home,” Ms. Johnson says. “[Parents] have to ensure that [their children] have skin in the game – and a say in the process.”
+“It’s a big problem if a child doesn’t want a certain home,” Ms. Brunner says. “[Parents] have to ensure that [their children] have skin in the game – and a say in the process.”